oat-sa/lib-lti1p3-nrps/README.md

 Before using this library, you must first  [configure the lti1p3-core library](https://github.com/oat-sa/lib-lti1p3-core#quick-start).

-You can then find below some tutorials, presented by topics.
+You can then find below usage tutorials, presented by topics.

 ### Tool